 On the final day, you will wake up early in your hotel, have breakfast, and take the first buses up to Machu Picchu.
 If the weather is good, you will be able to witness the fantastic sunrise over Machu Picchu, which is truly an unforgettable experience.

 The guided tour takes about 2 to 3 hours, and your tour guide will show you the best of Machu Picchu.
-Later you will have time to explore by yourself or either climb Huayna Picchu Mountain or Machu Picchu Montaña.
+Later, you will have time to hike either Huayna Picchu Mountain or Machu Picchu Montaña.
 These tickets need to be booked in advance.
-After you are done exploring Machu Picchu, you will take the bus down to Aguas Calientes for lunch (not included) and then take the Panoramic train and bus back to Ollantaytambo and a Private van to Cusco.
+After you are done exploring Machu Picchu, you will take the bus down to Aguas Calientes for lunch (not included) and then take the Panoramic Vistadome train and bus back to Ollantaytambo and a Private van to Cusco.
 TreXperience Team will return you safely to your hotel around 7.30 pm.

 • Guided Tour: 2 – 3 hours